Lampasas County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in Texas: By driving on Texas roads, you have given your implied consent to submit to a breath or blood test if lawfully arrested for suspicion of driving under the influence.
-Refusal to comply with this law triggers the automatic suspension.
+- Implied Consent Law in Texas: By driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusal to submit to such a test can result in administrative penalties, regardless of the outcome of your criminal case.

 The ALR/Administrative Hearing